 7-28 March 2016 - Online survey - To support planning, implementation and monitoring of a SURVIVE, THRIVE and TRANSFORM response to the health needs of adolescents in line with Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2030) and its Operational Framework, WHO and partners are developing a Global Accelerated Action for the Health of Adolescents (the Global AA-HA!
 Framework).
 Comments are now sought for initial inputs into the Framework, from representatives of government, civil society, the private sector, academia, youth groups, and from individual citizens.
 The online survey is open from 7-28 March 2016.

-- The sexual and reproductive health of younger adolescents
+- Addressing the sexual and reproductive health of adolescents

 - Overcoming barriers to adolescent health education and services